bhargavatejagolla/beginning_of_the_end./README.md

 ## Explore the Project

-To learn more about this project, clone the repository and explore the source code.
-The repository also includes detailed documentation covering the problem statement, proposed solution, implementation, and overall project workflow.
+Clone the repository to explore the project.
+The documentation provides a complete overview of the problem statement, solution, implementation, and workflow.